FEARFUL AVOIDANT

 I became my own lab

 Over two years of anxiety, panic attacks and merciless intrusive thoughts (What if I don’t love my wife?
-What if I’ve ruined my life?), I have studied and distilled recurrent themes and complementary ideas from almost a hundred books by world-leading experts on Brain Neurochemistry, Neurobiology of Stress and Anxiety, Psychological Trauma, Complex PTSD, Attachment Theory, Obsessive Compulsive Disorder (OCD), Exposure Therapy, Mindfulness, Acceptance and Commitment Therapy (ACT), among other topics.
+What if I’ve ruined my life?), I studied and distilled recurrent themes and complementary ideas from almost a hundred books by world-leading experts on Brain Neurochemistry, Neurobiology of Stress and Anxiety, Psychological Trauma, Complex PTSD, Attachment Theory, Obsessive Compulsive Disorder (OCD), Exposure Therapy, Mindfulness, Acceptance and Commitment Therapy (ACT), among other topics.

 My goal?
 To crack the code of Disorganized (Fearful-Avoidant) Attachment at the intersection of neurobiology and practical psychology.
 Not as a clinician, but as a desperate husband fighting for his marriage.
 I worked daily to extract common themes and weave complementary concepts into a science-backed toolkit for healing myself.

-What Started as A Personal Healing Story Became a RoadmapOriginally a viral post at Reddit’s Relationship OCD section (which reached 200,000+ reads in a few months – a huge number for such a narrow niche), this now significantly expanded guide distills:
+What Started as a Personal Healing Story Became a RoadmapOriginally a viral post at Reddit’s Relationship OCD section (which reached 200,000+ reads in a few months – a huge number for such a narrow niche), this now significantly expanded guide distills:

 1. The Neuroscience/Attachment Link: How childhood attachment trauma fuels Relationship Anxiety/ OCD.